THE RICH HISTORY OF NOTTOWAY PLANTATION

 It was this centerpiece that New Orleanian John Nelson used to draft a landscape plan for the property.
 His plan included 120 fruit and citrus trees, 12 magnolia trees, poplar and live oak trees, 75 rose bushes, 150 strawberry plants and a variety of flower and vegetable gardens.
 However, most of Nottoway's beautiful gardens are gone today, since the Mississippi River has taken about 8 acres of land from the front of Nottoway's property.

 Nottoway Plantation included acres of prime farmland, a variety of

 other buildings including slave quarters, a schoolhouse, greenhouse,

-stable, steam-powered sugar house, wood cisterns, and other
+stable, steam-powered sugar house, copper-lined wooden cisterns for

 necessary buildings for an agricultural operation.
 After the family